Measure Status: Active

 leading causes of death, disability, and social problems among youth and adults.
 The

 YRBSS survey is conducted every two years.
 Starting with 2017 YRBSS data, this estimate will be the percentage of youth who reported that they either ate dinner at home with parents or guardians 4 of the last 7 days or they felt comfortable seeking help from an adult other than their parents if they had an important question affecting their life.

 Data Issues: All data collected by YRBSS are self-reported and subject to self-reporting bias.
 Furthermore, response rates to the YRBSS are lower than ideal and have seen a decline since 2011.
-YRBSS findings are intended for population surveillance and have only limited generalizability to specific geographic subgroups such as counties or cities.
-In 2015, Texas YRBSS did not receive enough data for results to be considered representative of youth across the state, so 2013 YRBSS data were used as a baseline to estimate annual objectives.
+YRBSS findings are intended for population surveillance and have only limited generalizability to specific geographic subgroups such as Simple Counties or cities.
+In 2019, Texas YRBSS worked with CDC to utilize available data for results to be considered representative of youth across the state, so 2019 YRBSS data is the baseline to estimate annual objectives.
 There is also the potential that future YRBSS may not collect information about whether youth ate dinner at home with parents/guardians 4 of the last 7 days due to the states question selection process.